Online Mental Health Self-Help Programmes

 School of Nursing and Human Sciences, Dublin City University

-‘Online mental health self-help programmes’ are mental health apps and online programmes offered as a way to improve mental well-being and cope with mental health problems.
+‘Online mental health self-help programmes’ are apps, online programmes and other online resources that are offered as a way to improve mental well-being and cope with mental health problems.

 You can take part in this study if you meet all of the following criteria: